ribarrag/Data_visualizations/social_media_icons/references.md

 References for the investigation that __ states have launched regarding Tiktok's effect on children'smental health:

-WSJ publication of Instagram's research regarding its potential effect on children's mental health:
+WSJ publication of Instagram's research regarding its potential effect on children's mental health
+- Facebook Knows Instagram Is Toxic for Teen Girls, Company Documents Show.
+[Available here](https://www.wsj.com/articles/facebook-knows-instagram-is-toxic-for-teen-girls-company-documents-show-11631620739)

 WSJ investigation on Tiktok's algorithm:
+- How TikTok algorithm figures out your deepest desires.
+[Available here](https://www.wsj.com/video/series/inside-tiktoks-highly-secretive-algorithm/investigation-how-tiktok-algorithm-figures-out-your-deepest-desires/6C0C2040-FF25-4827-8528-2BD6612E3796)

 # Missing: include all other sources used in research and data sources that are in Part I